arieftb/tb-note-learning/README.md

 - View detailed information for individual notes
 - Archive and unarchive notes for better organization
 - Dedicated page for archived notes for better separation of concerns
-- Theme switching functionality for a better user experience
+- Theme switching functionality (light/dark mode) for a better user experience
-- Internationalization with translation support
+- Internationalization with support for English and Indonesian languages
 - Loading indicators for improved user feedback during operations
 - Improved navigation between different sections of the application
 - Enhanced search functionality with URL-based parameters and a persistent search state